okta/okta.github.io/_source/_posts/2018-08-14-php-crud-app-symfony-angular.md

 };
 ```

-Don't forget to replace your URL and Client Id!
+Don't forget to replace your URL and Client ID!

 ```ts
 src/app/app.module.ts